ckessler2/phd/Alsomitra_NNCS/README.md

 ### Problem description

-The control problem is based on a related NNCS reachability benchmark involving a quadcopter [4], with my eventual goal being to produce a similar reachability analysis for this system.
+The control problem is based on a related NNCS reachability benchmark involving a quadcopter [4], with my eventual goal being to produce a similar reachability study.
 For this I consider a drone starting at the origin, and control it in such a way that its trajectory ends up close to a desired trajectory (in this case a straight line).
 For reachability, I consider a range of starting positions along the y axis which should all end up on the desired trajectory.

 <p align="center">
  <img src="https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Figures/NNCS_problem3.png" width="450" class="center" />